pulimeng/DeepDrug3D/README.md

 # Prerequisites

-1. Only tested on Linux
+1. Only tested on Linux (DFIRE potential calculation supports both MacOS and Linux)
 2. Python 2.7+
 3. numpy 7.8.2 or higher
 4. scipy 0.13.3 or higher